2 bodies found at Texas beach are New Hampshire couple

 A deputy on Sunday located a woman’s remains in a shallow grave on Padre Island, near Corpus Christi, the sheriff’s office said.
 Chief Deputy Jaime Garza said a man’s body was discovered beneath the first body on Monday.

 The sheriff’s office had announced last week that the Butlers were reported missing, along with their truck and RV.
-Relatives said the pair was traveling the country in a recreational vehicle and was last heard from on Oct.
-14. They said they believed the Butlers visited Padre Island.
+Relatives said the pair had been traveling the country in a recreational vehicle since June of 2018 and was last heard from on Oct.
+16. They said they believed the Butlers visited Padre Island.

+They most recently had worked as gate guards for oil rigs in Texas, checking vehicles in and out, said Butler’s sister, Deborah van Loon, of Rumney, New Hampshire on Saturday.

+They were in frequent contact with family and shared photographs of their trip on Facebook, she said.

+“We all loved what they were doing and they loved sharing it with us,” said van Loon who described her brother as “an all-around really wonderful man.”

+He had retired from the Navy in 2010 and “loved to joke around about everything,” she said.
+He came back to Rumney, New Hampshire, after he retired when his mother was dying of cancer, van Loon said.
+He met Michelle then and they married in 2015, she said.

-The couple was likely headed to a part-time job in Fort Lauderdale, Florida, and due to arrive on Nov.
-20, relatives had reported.
+The couple was likely headed to a part-time job in Fort Lauderdale, Florida, and due to arrive there in November to sell Christmas trees, van Loon said.

 The Butlers had set up their truck and RV near Beach Market 263 on Padre Island on Oct.
 15, the sheriff’s office said.